Stuart-Mouse/Stuart-Mouse.github.io/tein-article.md

 The final Future (steven) level really gets crazy with the wrapping movement and I think it's one of the coolest areas in the game.

+### How tilemap movement creates more dynamic gameplay

+the player can effect meaningful changes in a level's layout by grabbing onto hooks and pulling down parts of the level geometry

+buttons can be used to toggle movement of platforms, or turn the tiles themselves on and off

 ## Overall structure